Programie/TeamPlaner/README.md

 ## User management

 Currently you have to manage users directly in the database.
+A easier user management is planed for a future release.

 ### Create a new user